David Velasco: Career

-On October 26, 2023, he was fired by the magazine's publisher, Penske Media Corporation, after the publication reprinted an open letter, which received 8,000 signatories, calling for a ceasefire in Gaza during the Gaza war.
+On October 26, 2023, Velasco was fired by Penske Media Corporation after the publication reprinted an open letter, which received 8,000 signatories, calling for a ceasefire in Gaza during the Gaza war.
 The letter was published on October 19, and initially failed to report the October 7 attack by Hamas that killed 1,400 Israelis and the taking of around 200 people as hostages.
 The letter originally circulated as a Google document, and also appeared in e-flux and Hyperallergic.
-Magazine publishers Danielle McConnell and Kate Koza stated that he violated the "standard editorial process" of the magazine with the letter, following a campaign of art collectors and advertisers who objected to the letter, though Velasco has disputed that he broke protocol in subsequent interviews.
-Velasco told The New York Times that he had no regrets, and that he was disappointed that Artforum "bent to outside pressure."
+Prominent collectors like Martin Eisenberg and Eleanor Cayre contacted artists to demand they retract their signatures, and several did so.
+Magazine publishers Danielle McConnell and Kate Koza stated that he violated the "standard editorial process" of the magazine with the letter, following a campaign of art collectors and advertisers who objected to the letter, though Velasco has disputed this account in subsequent interviews and argued that "[t]he sudden invention of phantom procedures is one of the more despicable attempts to disguise my firing as a matter of protocol rather than politics."

+Velasco told The New York Times that he had "no regrets," and that he was disappointed that Artforum "bent to outside pressure."
 A number of musicians, writers, philosophers, and artists, including Laura Poitras, Brian Eno, Barbara Kruger, Judith Butler, Saidiya Hartman, Nicole Eisenman, and Nan Goldin, signed the letter and several publicly called for a boycott of Artforum in response to Velasco being fired.
 Poitras wrote to Penske stating that Velasco had “elevated the magazine and institution intellectually, politically, and artistically," and, “[a]s a journalist, it is important for me to stress this is not only about Artforum—this is about free speech, editorial independence, and press freedom.”
-Zack Hatfield, a senior editor for Artforum, announced he was leaving following the firing of Velasco, which he called "unacceptable," as did Chloe Wyma, Kate Sutton, and several others.
-Writers Against the War on Gaza formed the same day as an ad hoc organization which published a similar online open letter.
+Zack Hatfield, a senior editor for Artforum, announced he was leaving following the firing of Velasco, which he called "unacceptable," as did editors Chloe Wyma, Kate Sutton, and several others.
+Writers Against the War on Gaza formed the same day as an ad hoc organization, and signed more than 700 writers, artists and cultural workers to a boycott of Penske Media Corporation's three art publications: Artforum, Art in America, and ARTnews.
 According to a conversation between Velasco and the writer Sarah Schulman in April 2025, the boycott is ongoing.

 In 2024, Velasco received a Cultural Freedom Award from the Lannan Foundation; prior recipients include Angela Y. Davis, Ruth Wilson Gilmore, Mike Davis, and Mohammed El Kurd.

+In September 2026, Velasco was arrested alongside over 100 protestors at a protest ahead of a speech by Israeli prime minister Benjamin Netanyahu at the United Nations General Assembly.

+Velasco is on the board of directors of the Poetry Project.